Far South Thailand: 5-16 Jun 2013

 Mystery Apus swift at Khlong Saeng

 During our boat ride across across to Khlong Saeng whilst scanning for raptors, we noticed a small group of, maybe ten, larger swifts sufficiently interesting to stop the boat for a closer look.
-We'd already seen the usual Germain's Swiftlet and Palm Swift, but these birds were obviously larger and obviously an Apus Swift.
+We'd already seen the usual Edible-nest Swiftlet and Palm Swift, but these birds were obviously larger and obviously an Apus Swift.
 Naturally our first thoughts were that they were migratory Pacific Swift, so we checked the rumps on these birds.
 Interestingly the rump was concolourous with the back, so these birds were effectively an all dark swift.
 The light was excellent, at 17:00 in the afternoon, with the sun behind us.
 We watched them make repeated passes for a couple of minutes at ranges of about 100 metres, some passing below the line of the distant forest, so against a dark background.
 All observers, experienced birders, agreed these were largish, all dark, Apus swifts.
 Cook's Swift was another thought, as the rump on Cook's can be difficult to see unless seen well.
 However, given the good views, these were clearly not Cook's.
 These birds were black all over, not brown or brownish.
 Size we estimated at slightly smaller than Cook's/Pacific, or maybe just the same size.
 It would seem bizarre to consider Dark-rumped Swift in the first week of June in the south.
 The only other vague possibility could have been the pekinensis form of Common Swift, but these are distinctly brownish in good light.
 Could there be an undescribed swift in the limestone karst of this area?

 Later discussion (P. Round, pers. comm.) has revealed a similar encounter in nearby Khao Sok in 1984, where rather distant swifts were thought to have dark rumps.
 It should be noted that the presence of Cook's Swift in this area was confirmed in 2011, where it presumably breeds.
 However, given the good views obtained, these birds would not be confused with Cook's, which always shows a narrow white rump when seen well.
 Evidently further investigation is required.